top of page

 Emergency Management

-One of the most difficult aspects of developing effective security, emergency, risk and crisis management policies, plans, procedures and exercises, is accurately anticipating human behavior under extreme or threatening circumstances.
+One of the most challenging aspects of developing effective security, emergency, risk and crisis management policies, plans, procedures and exercises, is accurately anticipating human behavior under extreme or threatening circumstances.
 Planning and exercising around flawed behavioral assumptions can seriously compromise real-time crisis response and recovery efforts, and lead to actions that are ineffective, inappropriate and in some instances, dangerous.

 BSA's behavioral-based emergency management training programs provide information and skills to help leaders and decision-makers form more accurate behavioral assumptions to guide their efforts in crisis prevention, resopnse and recovery.